Startseite

 Description

-The call offers artists the opportunity to experiment with creative applications of these models and to adapt them for the realisation of a new work.
-The selected artist(s) will receive support in the application, training and modification of these models.
-In addition, they will be given access to, and assistance with, the use of the technical infrastructure at the ICST.
-This includes a motion capture system, a multichannel surround audio system, video projectors, and dedicated PCs for training machine learning models.
+The call offers artists the opportunity to experiment with creative applications of PEMIDA and to adapt it for the realization of a new work.
+Selected artist(s) will receive support in the application, training, and modification of the system.
+In addition, they will have access to and assistance with the technical infrastructure at the ICST, including a motion capture system, a multichannel surround sound system, video projectors, and dedicated workstations for training machine learning models.

-The residency is intended for individual artists or artistic duos who combine a background or strong interest in contemporary dance with experience in using computer-based generative techniques.
-Ideally, the artists will have previously worked with generative AI models.
-Candidates are asked to submit a conceptual idea to be realised during the residency (see “Conditions, application & selection process”).
+The residency is intended for individual artists or artistic duos with a background in, or strong interest in either contemporary dance or computer music, and experience with computer-based generative techniques.
+Candidates are asked to submit a proposal to be developed during the residency (see “Conditions, Application & Selection Process”).

 Course of the Residency